Sprinter (British Rail): Class 150 Sprinter

-These were designed as commuter units and are fitted with 5 abreast seating and doors fitted at 1 and 2 thirds down the length of each car, unique amongst the Sprinter family.
+These were designed as commuter units and are fitted with 5 abreast seating and doors fitted at 1/3 and 2/3 down the length of each car, unique amongst Sprinters.
 For the era, the Class 150 provided exceptional ride quality; it also was fully compliant with BR's 50 percent engine-out performance requirements.
-Early units had no end gangway, therefore in multiple-working with other Sprinter units passengers can not move between units.
+Early units had no end gangway therefore, in multiple-working with other Sprinter units, passengers can not move between units.
 The 150/2s do feature end gangways, as well as two-by-two airline seating.